Oak Hammock Resident Testimonials

 What was your career?

 JS: Well I’m happily retired now, after 43 years in public school education as a teacher and an administrator.
 I was the principal of Lincoln Middle School, here in Gainesville, for 16 years.

 DS: I started as a speech pathologist and worked with deaf children for seven years.
 I also worked as an assistant principal, the assistant director of special education for 5,000 students with special needs, and the executive director of 51 schools.
-I then worked as a superintendent in Atlanta.Close
+I then worked as an area superintendent for Fulton County School System in metro Atlanta.Close

 What is your biggest accomplishment (professionally or personally)?

-DS: My biggest accomplishment is helping implement Public Law 94242.
-This is when special education came out of the basement into the classroom.
-I also worked with 51 schools in need.
-We built new state-of-the-art buildings to ensure educational equity for all students, regardless of the income level of their households.
+DS: My biggest accomplishment is helping implement Public Law 94-142.
+This is when special education came out of the basement and into the classroom.

 What is a goal of yours in your retirement?

 JS: My goal in retirement is to continue learning as much as I can.
 That’s what made Oak Hammock so attractive.
 Living in Gainesville the past few years and having gone to school here, I know the reputation of Oak Hammock is outstanding.
 It wasn't a hard decision to come here.
 I learned about all of the classes offered here.
 The continuous learning cycle was very important to us when deciding to move.

 DS: My goal is to stay as healthy.
 That’s easy with all the exercise options here at Oak Hammock.Close